akhtarfath/akhtarfath/README.md

 I am a ****Fullstack Developer**** who likes to challenge new things. <br/>

-🌱 I'm focusing on the Backend with Go and Mobile with Flutter.
+<pre> 🌱 I'm focusing on the Backend & Mobile Development with Go and Flutter. </pre>

 <br />